A. Ramachandran

 Achutan Ramachandran Nair (1935 – 10 February 2024) was an Indian painter.
 He was born in Attingal, Kerala.
-In 2002, he was elected a Fellow of the Lalit Kala Akademi and in 2005, he was awarded the Padma Bhushan, India's third highest civilian honour, for outstanding service to the nation.
-In 2013, he was conferred with an honorary doctorate by Mahatma Gandhi University, Kerala.
+In 2002 he was elected a Fellow of the Lalit Kala Akademi, the national academy of fine arts.
+In 2005 he was awarded the Padma Bhushan, India's third highest civilian honour, for outstanding service to the nation.
+In 2013 he was conferred with an honorary doctorate by Mahatma Gandhi University, Kerala.
+By 2024 there had been at least thirty-two solo exhibitions of Ramachandran's paintings, sculptures, watercolours, graphics and drawings in major Indian cities.
+Outside India there have been exhibitions of his works held in Singapore, New York, London and Seoul.